rich-junwang/rich-junwang.github.io/content/posts/tech/rl/ray/index.md

 ```

-- set the envs in python codes
+- set the envs in python codes.
+Generally, this is a better approach.
+Because we can easily set environment variables running bash script.
 ```python
 if not ray.is_initialized():
 # this is for local ray cluster